The government has a counter terrorism strategy for countering international terrorism called CONTEST.

-- Prevent - to stop people becoming terrorists or supporting violent extremism.
+- Prevent - to stop people becoming terrorists or being draw towards terrorism

 What is Prevent?

-Prevent aims to stop people becoming terrorists or supporting violent extremism.
+Prevent aims to stop people becoming terrorists or being drawn towards terrorism.

 Prevent operates in the NON-CRIMINAL space.
 This means that individuals are supported to move away from terrorism, rather than being criminalised.
 It seeks to stop individuals from going to the extreme of committing or encouraging violent activity.
 This is a multi-agency process called ‘Channel’.

-Prevent is not about spying on people or stigmatising and criminalising individuals and/or communities.
-In Lincolnshire, we aim to empower all communities to stand up to the small minority who support violent extremism.
+Prevent is not about spying on people, stigmatising or criminalising people and/or communities. in Lincolnshire.
+We aim to empower all communities to stand up to the small minority who support terrorism or extremism.